thoughtworks/candouble/README.md

     curl -i http://localhost:8080/imposters/0

-To allow following REST principles strictly, knowledge of this URL format is actually not necessary.
+To allow following REST principles strictly, knowledge of this URL format is not actually necessary.
 The response to POSTing an imposter includes a `Location` header that contains the URL for the imposter.
 That said, you can safely use URLs with the format documented here, though.

-The imposter response contains the definition of the imposter and all recorded messages, e.g.
+When the `recordMessages` field is set to `true`, the imposter records all incoming messages and these are then included in the response, e.g.

 	{
 	  "id": 0,
+	  "recordMessages": true,
 	  "stubs": [
 	    {
 	      "predicates": [